OpenLightingProject/ola/plugins/usbdmx/README.md

 with an FTDI chip, and is therefore disabled by default.
 When enabled, this plugin will conflict with the usbserial, StageProfi and FTDI USB DMX plugins.
-If this is undesirable, the `eurolite_mk2_serial` key can be used instead, which manually couples a usb device as Eurolite USB-DMX512 PRO MK2.
+If this is undesirable, the `eurolite_mk2_serial` key can be used instead, which manually associates a usb device as Eurolite USB-DMX512 PRO MK2.

 `eurolite_mk2_serial = <serial>`